igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 This document makes no request of IANA.

+## Since version 01
+- Add reference to RFC7713

+## Since version 00
+- Rewrote to base this draft on {{LOSSBITS}}

 # Acknowledgments

-The sQuare Bit was originally specified by Kazuho Oku in early proposals for loss measurement, and is an instance of the "alternate marking" as defined in
+The sQuare Bit was originally specified by Kazuho Oku in early proposals for loss measurement and is an instance of the "alternate marking" as defined in
 {{!RFC8321}}.